sarajitpoddar/coursera-getting-and-cleaning-data-project/README.md

 ## run_analysis.R walkthrough

-* Step 0: Download and unzip data
-* Step 1: Read data from the files into the variables
+* Step 0: Download and unzip data.
+Read data from the files into the variables
-* Step 2: Merge data sets to create one merged dataset
+* Step 1: Merge data sets to create one merged dataset
-* Step 3: Extract2 only the measurements on the mean and standard deviation for each measurement
+* Step 2: Extract2 only the measurements on the mean and standard deviation for each measurement
-* Step 4: Use descriptive activity names to name the activities in the data set
+* Step 3: Use descriptive activity names to name the activities in the data set
-* Step 5: Appropriately label the data set with descriptive variable names
+* Step 4: Appropriately label the data set with descriptive variable names
-* Step 6: Creating the tidy dataset "tidydata.txt"
+* Step 5: Creating the tidy dataset "tidydata.txt"